swch/strivve-docs-nextjs/src/pages/resources/password-managers/index.md

 There are also new technologies Strivve is constantly researching to reduce the unwanted friction of having Cardholders needing to specify these credentials.
 These technologies are in the proof-of-concept stage and more information will be available as research progresses.

-Strivve is always on the forefront in keeping up to date with the latest password managers and digital keychain technologies to improve password manager integration.
+Strivve is always at the forefront on keeping up to date with the latest password managers and digital keychain technologies to improve password manager integration.